 The thing that differentiates a good pair of gaming earbuds from a great pair is the microphone.
 There are a ton of products out there with what could be considered a standard mic.

 However, we know that for you, “good enough” just isn’t good enough.
 That’s why we’ve found three pairs of earbuds that have microphones that really set them apart from the crowd.

 First up, we have the Brainwavz Delta Silver.
 This is an inexpensive pair of earbuds, with a price of less than $30.
 Despite this, they actually hold up pretty well in terms of audio quality and here’s why:

 They excel in the high ranges – vocals and strings are particularly striking – however, the bass tones are ever so slightly dulled.

 The controls provided are fairly basic: just a play/pause button and a rocker button that controls volume.
 There are both Android and iOS versions available, so you’ll have to make sure you choose the right one.

 The inline microphone is of above-average quality and transmits your voice pretty well, though.
 There’s little of the distortion or crackling that inline microphones are known for, so it’s more than capable of being used in a game.

 Each earbud has its own cable, and they’re nicely spaced out to minimize the risk of tangling, which is great.

-The Sennheiser Momentum earbuds are significantly more expensive than any product we’ve seen so far (they costs around $90), but with good reason.
+The Sennheiser Momentum earbuds are significantly more expensive than any product we’ve seen so far (they cost around $90), but with good reason.

-Simply put, they’re fantastic for music and the built-in microphone is worth mentioning too.
-They have a wide, open soundstage that allows bass to really hit home without drowning out the high notes.
+Simply put, they’re fantastic for music, and the built-in microphone is worth mentioning too.
+They have a wide, open soundstage that allows the bass to hit home without drowning out the high notes.